 (iv) perform the obligations of the Trust under the Bali Note; and

-(v) take any actions incidental to the foregoing as the Owner Trustee may from time to time determine are necessary or advisable to protect and conserve the Trust Property for the benefit of the Beneficial Owners
+(v) take any actions incidental to the foregoing as the Owner Trustee may from time to time determine are necessary or advisable to protect and conserve the Trust Property for the benefit of the Beneficial Owners(without consideration of the effect of any such action on any particular Beneficial Owner)..

+(c) In no event shall the Owner Trustee consent or permit the Trust to (i) sell, assign, transfer, pledge, distribute or otherwise dispose of any Trust Property, (ii) incur or issue any indebtedness or create or consent to liens on the Trust Property, other than the Bali Note, (iii) dissolve, terminate or merge the Trust or (iv) file or become subject to a bankruptcy or insolvency proceeding in which Trust is the debtor thereunder, except that in each case the Owner Trustee may take any of the foregoing actions with the prior written consent of all of the Majority Beneficial Owners.

 Section 6.02.
 No Duties Except as Specified in Agreement or Instructions from Majority Instrument Owners; Discharge of Liens by Trust Institution; Permissible Indemnities .